davidalekna/use-table-tools/README.md

 ## The problem

-Its quite time consuming to build your own table functionality when you actually dont want to use a built in styled table component.
+Its time consuming to build your own table functionality when you want something more specific than styled table components that already exist.

 ## This solution

-DataBrowser component will provide common functionalities like checkbox, sorting, filtering, visible / offset columns and much more for your individual table components...
+DataBrowser component will provide common functionalities like checkbox, client side sorting, filtering, visible / offset columns and much more for your individual table components...

 > NOTE: The original use case of this component is to build flexbox table list, however the API
 > is powerful and flexible enough to build things like grids as well.